mario-to-lowercase/MicroDoc/README.md

     - `url`: Path to your image file
   - `color`: The hex colorcode used for the navigation.
   - `sticky`: When set to true, the navigation bar will remain at the top of the page when scrolling.
-  - `pages-title`: The label used for the posts section in the navigation.
+  - `pages-title`: The label used for the posts section in the navigation (for desktop devices).
   - `external-url`: Defines an external URL to be added to the navigation, such as a GitHub link.
+  - `sidebar-color`: The hex colorcode used for the sidebar (mobile navigation)
 - Example:
   ```json
     "navigation": {